-Within the tenant, three ideas are submitted.
+Within the tenant, three ideas are shared.
 We'll call them ideas A, B, and C.

 The expertise of a Business Analyst is needed for the idea A. The Program Manager searches for user X and adds them as a collaborator in idea A, with the collaborator role "Business Analyst".
 This gives them the right to edit the automation profile page of idea A. Still, user X does not have editing rights for the other ideas, B, and C as they are not added as a Business Analyst for these ideas.